 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Copaxone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Copaxone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Copaxone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Copaxone and call your doctor at once if you have a serious side effect such as:
+Stop using Copaxone and call your doctor at once if you have:

-redness, minor pain, itching, swelling, or a hard lump where the injection was given;
+redness, minor pain, itching, swelling, a lump, or skin changes where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Other drugs may interact with glatiramer, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.